quixio/quix-docs/docs/quix-cloud/quickstart.md

 ## Prerequisites

+!!! danger "Important"

     This Quickstart assumes you have already completed the [CLI Quickstart](../cli/cli-quickstart.md).

 ## Step 1: Sign up to Quix Cloud